 The Cape Breton Hospice Palliative Care Society is currently engaged in an initiative to build a stand-alone facility for Cape Breton.
 This 10-bed residential hospice facility will serve the entire Island.
 Membertou will provide land for the facility adjacent to the Cape Breton Regional Hospital, and BCA Group will raise the money needed for construction of it, through its 2016-2017 community economic development investment fund (CEDIF).
 The 15,000-square-foot building is estimated to cost $3 million.
 The hospice society will be responsible for raising approximately $1 million to furnish and fully equip the facility and establish an endowment fund to ensure the facility’s future needs can be met.

 Clinically trained as a nurse and midwife, Patricia has long been an advocate for responding to local community needs with action, commitment and vision.
-Through these many years, she has committed her time to volunteer endeavors, large and small, taking initiative where she saw a need or could contribute in a meaningful way.
+Through these many years, she has committed her time to volunteer endeavours, large and small, taking initiative where she saw a need or could contribute in a meaningful way.
 Patricia also spent many years as an active board member with the Cape Breton Hospital Mental Health Association as a supporter for those facing mental health challenges.
 She is best known however for her tireless and passionate devotion to Hospice Palliative Care in the Cape Breton community.

 Thanks to her efforts, funding was obtained for the first paid palliative care service positions in 1989 and she did not stop there.
 Patricia has been actively engaged at a provincial association level and led a major fundraising campaign to establish and furnish the 9 bed An Cala Palliative Care Unit in the Cape Breton Regional Hospital which opened in 2008.